 Hair Loss Treatments

-Specific factors that can cause hair loss:
+What can cause hair loss?

 - Medications, vitamins, or minerals: medications used to treat high blood pressure, heart problems, depression or gout; chemotherapy or radiation treatment for cancer patients; and in some cases, unusually high levels of vitamin A or low levels of iron or protein.
 For women, birth control pills can cause hair loss.

 - Illness, including thyroid disease and severe infection.